 5. Accessible design

-The demand for accessible design has rightfully skyrocketed in recent years—but in 2020, we predict that it will become a necessity rather than an afterthought.
+The demand for accessible design has rightfully skyrocketed in recent years—and in 2023, we predict (and hope) that it will increasingly be seen as a necessity rather than an afterthought.
 Users with permanent, temporary, or situational disabilities interact with a website or app in different ways, and adopting an inclusive mindset is essential for designing a product that everyone can enjoy.

-Accessible design can take the form of gesture recognition technologies, voice input, fully responsive layout, consistent navigation, accessible audio/video elements, transcripts, captions in audio/video content, high-contrast color combinations.
-Whatever you do in 2020, ensure you’re taking on an accessibility-first approach.
+Accessible design can take the form of gesture recognition technologies, voice input, fully responsive layout, consistent navigation, accessible audio/video elements, transcripts, captions in audio/video content, and high-contrast color combinations.
+Whatever you do in 2023, ensure you’re taking on an accessibility-first approach.

 To learn more, check our our handy guide on what not to do when getting started in UI design.